How to use the command 'pg_restore' (with examples)

 Explanation:

-• -p port: Specifies the port on which the PostgreSQL server is listening.
+• -p port: The -p flag designates the port number the database server is listening on.

-• -d db_name: Specifies the name of the target database where the restore will be performed.
+• -d db_name: The target database for the restore operation.

-• archive_file.dump: The path to the archive file that contains the database dump.
+• archive_file.dump: The file that contains the database backup.

 Code: